Ly0n/awesome-robotic-tooling/README.md

 * [awesome-safety-critical](https://github.com/stanislaw/awesome-safety-critical) - List of resources about programming practices for writing safety-critical software.
 * [open-autonomous-safety](https://github.com/voyage/open-autonomous-safety) - OAS is a fully open-source library of Voyage’s safety processes and testing procedures, designed to supplement existing safety programs at self-driving car startups across the world.
 * [CarND-Functional-Safety-Project](https://github.com/udacity/CarND-Functional-Safety-Project) - Create functional safety documents in this Udacity project
-* [Automated Valet Parking Safety Documents](https://avp-project.uk/publication-of-safety-documents) - Automated Valet Parking Safety Documents
+* [Automated Valet Parking Safety Documents](https://avp-project.uk/publication-of-safety-documents) - created to support the safe testing of the Automated Valet Parking function using the StreetDrone test vehicle in a car park.
 * [safe_numerics](https://github.com/boostorg/safe_numerics) - Replacements to standard numeric types which throw exceptions on errors
 * [Air Vehicle C++ development coding standards](http://www.stroustrup.com/JSF-AV-rules.pdf) - Provide direction and guidance to C++ programmers that will enable them to employ good programming style and proven programming practices leading to safe, reliable, testable, and maintainable code
 * [AUTOSAR Coding Standard](https://www.autosar.org/fileadmin/user_upload/standards/adaptive/17-10/AUTOSAR_RS_CPP14Guidelines.pdf) - Guidelines for the use of the C++14 language in critical and safety-related system